WakayamaCity by the sea: Abundant with Greenery and Flowers

 - Spring 2012 - A Richmond delegation of six, lead by two councillors, visited Wakayama to discuss the November 2012 visit of a Wakayama delegation to Richmond.
 As well, discussions took place with Japanese naval officials regarding possible future visits to Richmond by Japan’s two Class A tall ships, the Kaiwo Maru and Nippon Maru.

-- March 2011 - Richmond sends support for Japan earthquake and tsunami victims.
+- March 2011 - Richmond sent support for Japan earthquake and tsunami victims.

-- January 2010 - Steveston hosts the Japanese Speed Skating Team for the Olympic Winter Games.
+- January 2010 - Steveston hosted the Japanese Speed Skating Team for the Olympic Winter Games.

 - July 2009 - Visit of Their Majesties, the Emperor and Empress of Japan to the Richmond Olympic Oval.

-- Spring 2008 - A 35-person Wakayama delegation visited Richmond in recognition of the 35th anniversary of the City’s twinning relationship.
-During this visit the delegation toured the Richmond Olympic Oval and the BCIT Aerospace Campus.
-An Official tea ceremony was held at Richmond City Hall to mark the anniversary followed by an official dinner.
+- Spring 2008 - A 35-person Wakayama delegation visited Richmond in recognition of the 35th anniversary of the cities' twinning relationship.
+During this visit, the delegation toured the Richmond Olympic Oval and the BCIT Aerospace Campus.
+An official tea ceremony was held at Richmond City Hall to mark the anniversary followed by an official dinner.